soulspace-org/overarch/doc/usage.md

 The images can be created with the *dot* executable, which resides in the bin directory of the GraphViz installation.

+You can specify Graphviz directives with the **:graphviz** key in a view spec.

 ### Markdown
 Markdown is used to render textual representations of the views.
 You can use converters to generate other formats like HTML or PDF from markdown.

-You can specify Markdown directives with the **:markdown** key of a view spec.
+You can specify Markdown directives with the **:markdown** key in a view spec.

 #### Keys